 CAE Journal Discussions Scholarship of Teaching & Learning

 Similar to 2016, the St. Clair’s Centre for Academic Excellence will once again host a variety of journal discussions on teaching & learning topics.
 Any St. Clair Faculty or Academic staff member is welcome to participate in these conversations.
-The first two conversations are HAPPENING SOON (see details below).

 It’s as easy as: